Location: Bavarian Alps (Germany) near the village of Grainau

 Trip Description and Travelogue-

-I have traveled all over the world, and I can safely say that the views from Zugspitze, particularly along the Hollentalklamm route, provided the most spectacular scenery I have ever seen.
+I have traveled all over the world, and I can safely say that the views from Zugspitze, particularly along the Hollentalklamm route, provided some of the most spectacular scenery I have ever seen.
 Period.

 The Zugspitz region is located in the Bavarian Alps, about 90 minutes from Munich via the Autobahn and a little longer by train.
 Munich airport is easy to navigate, and immigration and customs are a pleasure.
 The best way to get to Munich is by the S-Bahn (the terminal is located in the airport terminal).
-Train fares to Munich are about 20 Marks (about $10).
-There is a new travel card that permits unlimited travel for up to five people on a single ticket for about 28 Marks (two children count as only one person).
+Train fares to Munich are about 10 Euros.
+There is a new travel card that permits unlimited travel for up to five people on a single ticket for about 25 Euros (two children count as only one person).

-I decided to drive to the Zugspitz area, with my good friend from Munich, Peter Eisenbraun, at the wheel of his Mercedes.
+I decided to drive to the Zugspitz area, with a good friend from Munich.
 We made it from downtown Munich to Garmisch, the gateway town to this region, in just about an hour.